-- general education, with different types of four-year gimnazija programmes (gimnazija, classical gimnazija, technical gimnazija, gimnazija of economics, gimnazija of arts) and a one-year matura examination course, and - vocational and technical education, with educational programmes of different levels of difficulty, such as short upper secondary vocational (2 years) and upper secondary vocational education programmes (3 years) in which students shall pass the school-leaving exam to successfully complete the programme; upper secondary technical education programmes (4 years), vocational technical education programmes (2 additional years after completing a vocational programme) and the vocational course (1 year) in all of which students shall pass the vocational matura to successfully complete the education programme.
+- general education, with different types of four-year gimnazija programmes (gimnazija, classical gimnazija, technical gimnazija, gimnazija of economics, gimnazija of arts) and a one-year matura course, and - vocational and technical education, with educational programmes of different levels of difficulty, such as short upper secondary vocational (2 years) and upper secondary vocational education programmes (3 years) in which students shall pass the school-leaving exam to successfully complete the programme; upper secondary technical education programmes (4 years), vocational technical education programmes (2 additional years after completing a vocational programme) and the vocational course (1 year) in all of which students shall pass the vocational matura to successfully complete the education programme.

-In the 2013/14 school year, upper secondary education was provided by 110 public schools (unified upper secondary schools or school centres) and 6 educational institutions for SEN children.
+In the 2016/2017 school year, 111 public upper secondary schools (organised in single upper secondary schools or school centres), 6 private upper secondary school, and 6 educational institutions for SEN children.
 Schools may implement programmes of the same or different types at one or more levels of upper secondary education.
 Public upper secondary education schools may be arranged into unified organisations; however, due to programme diversity or size measured in the number of classes and students they may be organised in school centres with more schools, i.e. organisational units.